kinola-IQ/Retrieval-Augmented-Generation-chat-system/README.md

 # Retrieval-Augmented Generation (RAG) Chatbot

 A FastAPI backend that answers questions using **retrieval from a Pinecone vector index** and **local text generation** via Hugging Face [Transformers](https://huggingface.co/docs/transformers) pipelines.
 PDFs are chunked with LangChain (semantic or recursive splitting), embedded with Hugging Face embedding models, and upserted into Pinecone for similarity search at query time.
+The primary generation backend is the `HUGGINGFACE` pipeline; Google Generative AI can optionally be wired in via LangChain if you set the corresponding environment variables.

 ![RAG system design](Design%20plans/System%20Design.png)